-Most people learned “the drill” about fire drills while in school.
-When the building’s fire alarm would sound, everyone would quickly and quietly follow the teacher outside and wait for instructions.
-While you may not be in school any more, practicing fire and life safety procedures in the workplace is critically important for employee safety.
+Most people learned about fire drill procedures while in school.
+When the building’s fire alarm activated, everyone would quickly and quietly follow their teacher outside and wait for instructions.
+While you may not be in school anymore, practicing fire and life safety procedures in the workplace is critically essential for employee safety.
 The National Fire Protection Agency reports an average of 3,340 fires in office properties per year.

-In the workplace, fire and evacuation procedures aren’t as simple as getting in a single file line and following the leader.
+Fire and evacuation procedures aren’t as simple as getting in a single file line and following the leader in the workplace.
 Yet, even as adults, our first instinct in an emergency is often to look for an authority figure to tell us what to do.

-Every employee needs to be empowered with the right information and training to protect themselves.
-Conducting periodic fire drills at work helps save lives.
+Every employee needs to be empowered with the correct information and training to protect themselves.
+Conducting periodic fire drills and highlighting workplace fire safety best practices can help save lives.

 5 Steps to Running Successful Fire Drills in the Workplace

 Before you can train employees in your organization’s fire and evacuation plan, you need to create the right policies and procedures.
-Many businesses choose to assemble a Safety Committee to create the plan.
+Many businesses choose to assemble a Safety Committee to make the plan.

 At a minimum, your fire and evacuation plan should include:

-- The preferred message for reporting/alerting fellow employees to fires and other emergencies
+- The preferred message for reporting/alerting fellow employees to fires and other life safety emergencies

 - Evacuation policies and procedure